Wildlife returning to Sydney

 The construction of a specially designed predator-proof fence is scheduled to commence in January 2022, with an anticipated completion date of March 2022.
 This fence design has been used in other feral-free areas across the country with great success.
 Small improvements and modifications have been made to specifically suit this site.

 Control of feral animals will take place from March 2022 through to September 2022.
 The initial focus will be on any rabbits and hares, followed by feral predators such as foxes and cats.

 The reintroduction of locally extinct species is expected to commence in November 2022, following the preparation and approval of translocation plans.
 Reintroduction will be ongoing for a number of years in order to accommodate the large number of species being considered for this site.

 People are expected to be able to visit from in mid-2023, with highlights including guided nocturnal tours.
-Development of visitor infrastructure will follow and is likely to take a staged approach.
+Development and adaptive reuse of existing visitor infrastructure will follow and is likely to take a staged approach.

 What will it be like to visit the park?